“You know, you didn’t apologize to me.”

 This occurred in a mall.
-She violently pushed away her chair and walked away in a huff.
-I finished my burger, got up and walked quietly, mentally fist-bumping every man who gave me a look of admiration (feminists, please keep your judgement to yourselves).
+She walked away in a huff.
+I finished my burger, got up and walked quietly, mentally fist-bumping every man who gave me a look of admiration.

-Apologies exact a toll on the offender, as this article states.
+Apologies exact a toll on the offender.
 When you apologize to someone, you hand the power over to them – the power to extend forgiveness and appear like ‘the bigger person’, or to deny the apology and make you feel like crap.

 This does not mean that we should not apologize when we do something wrong.
-But apologies should not be trivial, or rendered often or lightly.
-Especially not when you meant what you said.
+But apologies should not be trivial or rendered often.
+Especially not when you meant what you said in the first place.
 Because when you apologize for something you meant, you silently tell the ‘victim’,

 You know this, right?
 Haven’t you found yourself in a situation where you thought, “I shouldn’t have to apologize.”
-Yet, may of us do it.
-Why?
-Because of social pressure, which induces a feeling of guilt.
-And trust me, as much as that feeling is real, it is irrelevant.
+Yet, many of us do it because we cave into social pressure.
+Trust me, as much as that feeling of guilt is real, it’s irrelevant.